-- Clean out the closet that’s stuffed with old papers.
+- Clean out the closet stuffed with old papers.

 2. Know how long to keep paperwork

-Don’t get carried away and toss absolutely everything.
+Don’t get carried away and toss everything.
 Here’s what to keep, and for how long:

 Supporting tax documents and receipts.
-The IRS recommends that you keep supporting documents for as long as you can be audited or held responsible for the filings.
+The IRS recommends keeping supporting documents for as long as you can be audited or held responsible for the filings.
 Here are a few rules of thumb:

 - The IRS says it generally audits taxes back three years, so keep records supporting deductions at least three years after a return was due or filed.
-However, the IRS also says, “Generally, if a substantial error is identified, the IRS will not go back more than the last six years.”
+However, the IRS also says: “If we identify a substantial error, we may add additional years.
+We usually don’t go back more than the last six years.”
 So you may want to hold onto records for six years to be sure you’re covered.